PedroBern/learn-graphql/tutorials/frontend/typescript-react-relay/tutorial-site/content/setup.md

 ---
 title: "Tutorial & boilerplate setup"
-metaTitle: "Todo App React Typescript boilerplate setup | GraphQL React Apollo Typescript Tutorial"
+metaTitle: "Todo App React Typescript boilerplate setup | GraphQL React Relay Typescript Tutorial"
 metaDescription: "The GraphQL backend is already ready.
 The task is to convert the static UI into a working realtime app in React.js with appropriate types"
 ---